-The Production Licence Polygon of the Project under consideration, as mentioned in previous sections of this SEA, is located within the protected area of the Natura 2000 SPA GR1110010, as well as within the IBA GR003, while alseo taking into account the neighbouring protected areas of SPAs GR1130011, GR1110002 and BG0002019, as well as the nearest IBA GR008.
+The production license blocks of the project under study, as it has been mentioned in previous sections of this Special Ecological Assessment, are located within the protected area of the Natura 2000 SPA GR1110010, as well as within the IBA GR003, while the neighboring protected areas SPA GR1130011, GR1110002 and BG0002019 have been considered, as well as the nearest IBA (Important Bird Areas in Greece) GR008.

-Conservation objectives of the Natura 2000 site concerned parameters contributing to the conservation value of the site.
+Conservation objectives of the Natura 2000 site concerned and parameters contributing to the conservation value of the site.

-The establishment of conservation objectives for the avifauna species included in the Special Protection Areas (SPAs) of the National Ecological Network NATURA 2000, as provided for by the Decree of the Ministers of Finance, Economy, Competitiveness and Shipping, and of Environment, Energy and Climate Change (B' 1495), in accordance with subparagraph b' of para.
+By defining the conservation objectives for the species of avifauna included in the decision 37338/1807/E.103/1.9.2010 of the Ministers of Finance, Economy, Competitiveness and Shipping, and Environment, Energy and Climate Change (B' 1495) in the Special Protection Areas (SPAs) of the national ecological network NATURA 2000, pursuant to paragraph b' of par.
 3 of Article 21 of Law No. 1650/1986 (A' 160), a better assessment of the monitoring of the evolution of the protected object of the Natura site in question can be made.

 The conservation objectives for the bird species listed in par.
-1 and 2 of Article 4 of Directive 2009/147/EC for all the Special Protection Areas (SPAs) of the national ecological network NATURA 2000 of Greece were established by the decision of the Deputy Minister of Environment and Energy YTIEN/ $\Delta\Delta\Phi$ TIB/50146/1786 ( $\Phi$ EK 3118/B'/10-05-2023).
+1 and 2 of Article 4 of Directive 2009/147/EK for all Special Protection Areas (SPAs) of the national ecological network NATURA 2000 of Greece were established by the decision of the Deputy Minister of Environment and Energy No. Ministry of Environment and Natural Resources/ $\Delta\Delta\Phi\Pi\Pi$ B/50146/1786 (Government Gazette 3118/B'/10-05-2023)

-The aforementioned decision includes the annex concerning the SPAs GR1110010, GR1130011 and GR1110002 (for the SPA BG0002019 no Management Plan has been prepared), within or close to which the study area is located, setting out the conservation objectives depicted in the tables below:
+The decision includes the annex concerning the SPAs GR1110010, GR1130011 and GR1110002 (for the BG0002019 zone no Management Plan has been prepared), within or close to which the study area is located, setting out the conservation objectives illustrated in the tables below:

-Species Species referred to in par.
-1 and 4 of Article 4 of Joint Ministerial Decision 2 under No 37338/1807/E.103/01.09.2010 Code Name Туре Parameter Unit of measurement of parameter Target value Specific target Observations A402 Accipiter brevipes r Population pairs Insufficient Insufficient brevipes I Population pairs data data A223 Aegolius ~ Population pairs Insufficient Insufficient A223 funereus р Fopulation data data A079 Aegypius n Population pairs Insufficient Insufficient monacl monachus р Population pairs data data A229 Alce Alcedo atthis р Population Insufficient Insufficient pairs data data

-Conservation Objectives for the OREINOS EVROS - KOILADA DEREIOU SPA (GR1110010)

-A255 Anthus campestris r Population pairs Insufficient data Insufficient data A226 Apus apus r Population pairs Insufficient data Insufficient data A091 Aquila crhysaetos р Population pairs 7 Reach A404 Aquila heliaca с Population individuals Insufficient data Insufficient data A028 Adrea cinarea с Population individuals Insufficient data Insufficient data A215 Bubo bubo р Population pairs Insufficient data Insufficient data A087 Buteo buteo r Population pairs Insufficient data Insufficient data A403 Buteo rufinus с Population individuals Insufficient data Insufficient data A243 Calandrella brachydactylla r Population pairs Insufficient data Insufficient data A224 Caprimulgus europaeus r Population pairs Insufficient data Insufficient data A031 Ciconia ciconia с Population individuals Insufficient data Insufficient data A030 Ciconia nigra r Population pairs 6 Conservation Given the general picture of the species in the Evros region and the existence of interests (forests and the permanent flow of rivers for feeding), the population is estimated to be larger than the recorded one.
-The ETA is defined as the number of 6 pairs which is the maximum historical Circoctus estimate.
-A080 Circaetus gallicus r Population pairs 8 Conservation A081 Circus aeruginosus с Population individuals Insufficient data Insufficient data A082 Circus cyaneus с Population individuals Insufficient data Insufficient data A083 Circus macrourus с Population individuals Insufficient data Insufficient data A084 Circus pygargus с Population individuals Insufficient data Insufficient data A859 Clanga clanga с Population individuals Insufficient data Insufficient data A858 Clanga Pomarina r Population pairs 6 Reach A231 Coracias garullus r Population pairs Insufficient data Insufficient data A113 Coturnix coturnix r Population pairs Insufficient data Insufficient data A212 Cuculus canorus с Population individuals Insufficient data Insufficient data A212 Cuculus canorus r Population pairs Insufficient data Insufficient data A738 Delichon urbicum (urbica) r Population pairs Insufficient data Insufficient data A239 Dendrocopus leucotus р Population pairs Insufficient data Insufficient data A429 Dendrocopus syriacus р Population pairs Insufficient data Insufficient data A236 Dryocopus martius р Population pairs Insufficient data Insufficient data A447 Emperiza caesia r Population pairs Insufficient data Insufficient data A379 Eperiza hortulana r Population pairs Insufficient data Insufficient data A098 Falco columbarius с Population individuals Insufficient data Insufficient data A100 Falco eleonorae с Population individuals Insufficient data Insufficient data
+С Conservation Objectives for the OREINOS EVROS - KOILADA DEREIOU SPA (GR1110010) Species referred to in par.
+1 and 4 of Article 4 of Joint Ministerial Decision 2 under No 37338/1807/E.103/01.09.2010 Code Name Туре Parameter Unit of measurement of parameter Target value Specific target Observations A402 Accipiter brevipes r Population pairs Insufficient data Insufficient data A223 Aegolius funereus р Population pairs Insufficient data Insufficient data A079 Aegypius monachus р Population pairs Insufficient data Insufficient data A229 Alcedo atthis р Population pairs Insufficient data Insufficient data A255 Anthus campestris r Population pairs Insufficient data Insufficient data A226 Apus apus r Population pairs Insufficient data Insufficient data A091 Aquila crhysaetos р Population pairs 7 Reach A404 Aquila heliaca с Population individuals Insufficient data Insufficient data A028 Adrea cinarea с Population individuals Insufficient data Insufficient data A215 Bubo bubo р Population pairs Insufficient data Insufficient data A087 Buteo buteo r Population pairs Insufficient data Insufficient data A403 Buteo rufinus с Population individuals Insufficient data Insufficient data A243 Calandrella brachydactylla r Population pairs Insufficient data Insufficient data A224 Caprimulgus europaeus r Population pairs Insufficient data Insufficient data A031 Ciconia ciconia с Population individuals Insufficient data Insufficient data A030 Ciconia nigra r Population pairs 6 Conservation Given the general picture of the species in the Evros region and the existence of interests (forests and the permanent flow of rivers for feeding), the population is estimated to be larger than the recorded one.
+The ETA is defined as the number of 6 pairs which is the maximum historical estimate.
+A080 Circaetus gallicus r Population pairs 8 Conservation A081 Circus aeruginosus с Population individuals Insufficient data Insufficient data